Go to AAD Home

 What is the outlook for someone who has epidermolysis bullosa?

-If a child has mild EB, the EB may become less severe with age.
-As an adult, life may be somewhat normal.
+If a child has mild epidermolysis bullosa, the condition may become less severe with age.
+Life as an adult may not require time-consuming wound care or pain medication.

-At the other end of the spectrum, EB can require hours of care each day for life.
-A nurse’s help may be necessary to bathe and change bandages.
+If the condition is moderate or severe, a person can require hours of care each day for life.
+A nurse’s help may be necessary to bathe and change dressings and bandages.
 The patient may frequently see medical doctors from different specialties including dermatology, ophthalmology, gastroenterology, and hematology.

-While these generalizations apply, it’s important to remember that each person who has EB is different.
-You cannot always predict what will happen.
+While these generalizations apply, it’s important to remember that each person who has epidermolysis bullosa is different.
+Generalizations cannot predict what will happen to one person.

 Images